sscchan/Interrogator-for-Australian-Monthly-APET/_PRESS-RELEASE.md

   The "proper" way to obtain the data is off the APET ERSI Grid from the BOM, but the often the engineer does not have sufficient GIS knowledge to do so.
 This means that the task is delegated to the company's GIS operator, which introduce additional issues such as availability, time and cost.

 ## Solution ##
-  I-AM-A-PET solves this issue by allowing an engineer to quickly and easily interrogate APET data on a map, bypassing the issues with eye-balling BOM charts or asking the GIS operator to do the work.
+  This application solves this issue by allowing an engineer to quickly and easily interrogate APET data on a map, bypassing the issues with eye-balling BOM charts or asking the GIS operator to do the work.

 ## Quote ##
   "I used to cringe looking at a senior engineer eye-balling the BOM APET charts.
 But with this easy-to-use tool, they can get accurate data first time, everytime." -- ME